Jokr-kr/React_Mars_Project/README.md

 - (solution)got help from readme.so and some minor inputs from Chat gpt to get the syntax right
-- **2.** learning about node,react,axios,express,MySQL and how to use api's all in a short period of time, (used Linkedin Learning, some youtube, friends and some questions was sent to chat gpt to get a deeper understanding about certain concepts this whole learning period lasted two weeks before i could start writing code oin this project)
+- **2.** learning about node,react,axios,express,MySQL and how to use api's all in a short period of time, (used Linkedin Learning, some youtube, friends and some questions was sent to chat gpt to get a deeper understanding about certain concepts this whole learning period lasted two weeks before i could start writing code in this project)
 - **3.** ran an npm update latest, got a mesage about vulnerabilities, spent some time figuring out what that meant and how to deal with it.
   (learned that not all issues with vulnerabilities are important to solve)
 - **4.**